 MAT (Miller Analogies Test)

 The Miller Analogies Test (MAT) is used as a graduate school admissions test by a number of programs at GC.
 It is a high-level mental ability test requiring the solution of problems stated as analogies.
 The test consists of 120 analogies that are to be completed in 60 minutes.
-Although there are paper-based and computer-based versions of the test, the Center for Testing administers only the computer-based tests.

 The MAT is generally administered two or three afternoons per week at 1 p.m. or at 3 p.m.
 You will register and pay the test fee of $78 online, with payment options of Visa or MasterCard.
 To register online, click here and follow the instructions.